ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-airsim.rst

 The other features, etc. described in this page have settings, commands and files specific for Copter, but can be used for Rover as well.
 Certain files such as scripts and ``settings.json`` will need to be modified for Rover, separate settings for Rover have not been added so as to keep the page managable and navigatable.

-You might need to tune the vehicle for proper usage, the param files for AirSim vehicles in `Tools/autotest/default_params <https://github.com/ArduPilot/ardupilot/tree/master/Tools/autotest/default_params>`__ can be modified directly, or you can create a new param file and pass it's location to SITL using ``--add-param-file`` option in ``sim_vehicle.py``.
+You might need to tune the vehicle for proper usage, the param files for AirSim vehicles in `Tools/autotest/default_params <https://github.com/ArduPilot/ardupilot/tree/master/Tools/autotest/default_params>`__ can be modified directly, or you can create a new param file and pass its location to SITL using ``--add-param-file`` option in ``sim_vehicle.py``.

 Using Lidar
 ^^^^^^^^^^^

-See `Lidar Settings <https://github.com/Microsoft/AirSim/blob/master/docs/lidar.md>`__ for info on Lidar and it's properties in AirSim.
+See `Lidar Settings <https://github.com/Microsoft/AirSim/blob/master/docs/lidar.md>`__ for info on Lidar and its properties in AirSim.

 Current `settings.json` file for launching ArduCopter with Lidar